Sudan conflict leaves 13.6 million children in desperate need of humanitarian aid

 Khodr added that “despite challenges with humanitarian access and security due to the active conflict UNICEF continues to deliver in Sudan and together with partners we have been able to deliver much-needed health, water and sanitation and nutrition supplies across the country”.
 More specifically, UNICEF has succeeded in:

 - Delivering 2300 MT in trucks loaded with health, nutrition, water and sanitation, and learning/child protection supplies to the displaced population in Madani and to states across the country.

 - Maintaining immunization services across 12 states by securing vaccine supplies and distribution, as well as securing and monitoring the cold chain system.
 At least 244,000 children were reached with the Polio Zero Dose since the latest conflict started on 15 April.

-- Maintaining over 80 percent of the Malnutrition treatment centres (OTPs) across Sudan for children with severe wasting.
+- Maintaining over 80 per cent of the Malnutrition treatment centres (OTPs) across Sudan for children with severe wasting.

-- Delivering 1,440 cartons of Ready-To-Use Therapeutic Food (RUTF) and health and hygiene supplies for over 300 children in an orphanage center in Khartoum.
+- Delivering 1,440 cartons of Ready-To-Use Therapeutic Food (RUTF) and health and hygiene supplies for over 300 children in an orphanage centre in Khartoum.
 Without such treatment, these children would be at high risk of dying.